chengwenxi/cosmos-sdk/docs/architecture/adr-043-nft-module.md

   {type}/{id} --> NFT (bytes)
   ```

-- The `uri` points to an immutable off-chain resource containing more attributes about his NFT.
+- The `uri` is the off-chain storage address of NFT attribute `data`, such as IPFS, etc.

 - The `data` is mutable field and allows attaching special information to the NFT, for example: